TheJahnavi/RecruitMate-app/SmartHire/README.md

 ### Deployment to Vercel

+There are two ways to deploy to Vercel depending on your project settings:

+#### Option 1: Root Directory Set to Project Root (/)

 1. Push your code to a GitHub repository
 2. Connect the repository to Vercel
 3. Configure the project with these settings: